Organr

 Step 5: Pair It with Task Management

 A calendar tells you when things happen, but families also need to track what needs to get done.
-Pairing your calendar with a task system creates a complete picture of both time commitments and responsibilities.
+Pairing your calendar with a task system gives you the full picture: both time commitments and responsibilities.

 Taskr complements Calendr by handling the chore and task side of family life.
 While Calendr manages the schedule, Taskr tracks who is responsible for what, with a points system that keeps things fair and motivating.
 Together, they cover both the "when" and the "who" of family organization.